 Find out about the plans for improvements to the Hackney Marshes Pavilion, Mabley Green and East Marsh.

-The award winning Hackney Marshes Centre provides 31 spacious changing rooms, a café and public terrace.
-It is a great venue for conferences, weddings, educational events and community events.
+The award winning Hackney Marshes Centre provides 31 spacious changing rooms, a café and a public terrace.
+It's a great venue for conferences, weddings, educational events and community events.
+For more information please contact us or visit Better - Hackney Marshes Centre.

 The park holds a Green Flag award.
 The awards are given to the best green spaces in the country and are awarded each year to make sure the quality of the green space remains high.